 #2: Entertain your baby for 30 minutes

 Allow the olive oil to soften the hardened patches for 30 minutes.
 Play with your baby with a toy or talk and sing to him.
-Better yet, try to do tummy time so his head is raised and has less chances of rubbing off on the towel.
+Better yet, do tummy time so his head is raised and has less chances of rubbing off on the towel.

 #3: Give your baby a bath